bolaubi/Canberra-RealEstateSales-20072019/README.md

 ## Some Findings:

-- The most effective algorithm employed is the Gradient Boost Regressor Tuned, optimized through hyperparameter tuning (including max_depth, n_estimators, and loss function) and the removal of outliers.
+- The most effective algorithm employed is the **Gradient Boost Regressor Tuned**, optimized through hyperparameter tuning (including max_depth, n_estimators, and loss function) and the removal of outliers.
 It achieved a mean neg_mean_absolute_error of -107,049.269 during several cross-validation runs.

-- Over the period from 2007 to 2019, house prices in Canberra consistently demonstrated an upward trend, steadily increasing throughout this duration.
-Conversely, unit prices exhibited fluctuations and remained relatively stable compared to their initial values.
+- Over the period from 2007 to 2019, **house prices** in Canberra consistently demonstrated an upward trend, steadily increasing throughout this duration.
+Conversely, **unit prices** exhibited fluctuations and remained relatively stable compared to their initial values.

-- Analysis of sales across quarters (q1, q2, q3, q4) throughout the observed period revealed consistent patterns, with no significant differences (as confirmed by the Kruskal-Wallis Test).
-However, when considering seasons, it becomes apparent that real estate sales during the winter season tended to be lower compared to other seasons.
+- Analysis of **sales across quarters** (q1, q2, q3, q4) throughout the observed period revealed consistent patterns, with no significant differences (as confirmed by the Kruskal-Wallis Test).
+However, when **considering seasons**, it becomes apparent that real estate sales during the winter season tended to be lower compared to other seasons.

 - etc (Please check out the "data_clean_viz_benedictlaiman.ipynb" file :D )